 Q) What is Interface in java?

-An interface is a collection of abstract methods.
+An interface is used for achieving full abstraction.
 A class implements an interface, thereby inheriting the abstract methods of the interface.
-Read more about interface here.
+Refer: Java Interface

 Q) What is the difference between abstract class and interface?